xdas-dev/xdas/docs/user-guide/coordinates/index.md

 | {py:class}`~xdas.coordinates.InterpCoordinate` | Values are interpolated linearly between tie points | `interpolated` | `{"tie_indices": array-like[int], "tie_values": array-like[any]}` |
 | {py:class}`~xdas.coordinates.SampledCoordinate` | Values are given as a multiple of a fixed sampling interval and several start values | `sampled` | `{"tie_values": array-like[any], "tie_indices": array-like[int], "sampling_interval": any}` |

-In the current state fo the documentation most of the coordinate information can be found in the [Interpolated Coordinate](interpolated-coordinates) page.
+In the current state of the documentation, most coordinate information can be found on the [Interpolated Coordinates](interpolated-coordinates) page.

 ## Per type information